tytydraco/yessleep/out/I_got_lost_in_a_part_of_town_I_didnt_know.md

 Like tentacles from hell, they grabbed my head and squeezed.
 I could feel the life flying away from me, and death’s cold embrace was the only logical outcome.
 The last thing I saw before my mind went black was his demented grin, but this time a bloody crimson hue painted over his face.
 The small rivers of blood that came from my eyes made me feel like some stigma in reverse.

 I woke up in a glass tank, like a live human exhibit.
 The man sat behind an old mahogany desk.
-It smelled like incense, the heavy aroma making me sick to my stomach, even more than I already was.
 I regained my consciousness but couldn’t just open my eyes yet.
 The air reeked of incense, the heavy aroma making me sick to my stomach, even more than I already was.

 Welcome to Bizzarro World.